arcmite/arc-website/docs/guides/install-setup/installation/installing-cm.md

 Click `OK` or `Apply` to save these initial settings.
 Content Manager will then launch.

-:::info Unlocking the full version
+:::tip Unlocking the Full Version
-If you've donated and received a key, go to `Settings → Content Manager → General`, and under the `App` section, click `Change` to enter your activation key.
+If you have a key, you can activate it in Content Manager by navigating to `Settings > Content Manager > General` and under the `App` header, click `Change` and enter your key.
 :::

 ## Troubleshooting